AzRyCb/ForBotz/README.md

 2. Wait for bot starting...
 3. Scan QR code from 2nd device.
 (Go to whatsapp > Linked Devices > Join `Multi Device Beta` > Click on `link device`)
-4. Now your bot is ready to rock n roll.
 ---------

 ## INSTALL ON TERMUX WITH UBUNTU